clavery/sfcc-cip-analytics-client/README.md

 ## Todo

+- [ ] static build of protobuf for web use
+- [ ] prepared statements for business use cases
 - [ ] packaging; release artifacts
 - [ ] CI/CD actions
+- [ ] testing
 - [ ] Implement more business object helpers for primary documented use cases